Siobhan-C/Home_Sales/README.md

 Download your Home_Sales.ipynb file and upload it into your "Home_Sales" GitHub repository.

-Please note, to complete this assignment I used in class and external resources including, but not limited to ChatGPT, Bard/Google, websites (stackoverflow, Microsoft Learn, etc), ASU/Bootcamp tutors, ASKBCS, external tutors, and AI powered assistance.
+Please note, to complete this assignment I used in class and external resources including, but not limited to ChatGPT, Bard/Google, websites (stackoverflow, Google Colab), ASU/Bootcamp tutors, ASKBCS,  and AI powered assistance.